Somethin' Serious

-Somethin' Serious is the 1994 debut solo studio album by American rapper Big Mike of the Geto Boys.
-It was released in 1994 via Rap-A-Lot Records.
-Production of the album was handled by N.O.
-Joe, Troy Clark, Pimp C, John Bido, Mike Dean, Crazy C and Mike B. It also features guest appearances from UGK, Scarface and Mr. 3-2.
+Somethin' Serious is the debut solo studio album by American rapper Big Mike of the Geto Boys.
+It was released on June 28, 1994, by Rap-A-Lot Records and Priority Records.
+It was produced by N.O.
+Joe, Troy Clark, Pimp C, John Bido, Mike Dean, Crazy C, and Mike B. It features guest appearances from UGK, Scarface, and Mr. 3-2.
 The album peaked at number 40 on the Billboard 200 chart and at number 4 on the Top R&B/Hip-Hop Albums chart.
 It launched the charting single "World of Mind", which peaked at number 45 on the Hot Rap Songs chart.
 Somethin' Serious was certified Gold four months after release, the LP remains Big Mike's only RIAA certification.

-It was distributed through Rap-A-Lot Records and recorded In Dallas, Tx, Kitchen Studios.
-It was engineered by Jason Reed, Michael L Gipson and Jp Munchi.
+Critical reception

+The Orlando Sentinel opined that Big Mike's "solo spinoff is good in doses, but he doesn't seem to have enough ideas to spread over the course of an entire album."